When faced with the bewildering array of heartworm and flea treatments, dog owners have two choices:

 - Brown dog tick

 The paralysis tick deserves a special mention.
 At any one time, half of the patients in some vet hospitals in the eastern states can have tick paralysis.
 It kills without treatment and is very expensive to manage.

 Now consider this: there’s a series of new products that finally are capable of preventing tick paralysis properly.
-I don’t blame those vets for being concerned about the financial impact on their practices.
 Those products are, once again, Simparica, Nexgard, Bravecto.

 Why anyone living in a tick-prone area wouldn’t use these is a mystery to me.
 Even in boring old Adelaide, they will prevent all the mites in the list above, plus prevent paralysis ticks when travelling.
-I regularly see dogs on Sentinel who pick up ear mites, and Demodex is very common in puppies.
+Ear mites and Demodex are particularly common in puppies.

 Sentinel’s Heartworm Control